Aleksandre19/dcdmp/README.md

     - On tablet devices the search form and it’s icons needs to be aligned properly.
     - On tablet devices a buttons of edition and deletion in my list page needs to be aligned properly.
     - On tablet devices the hamburger menu is little down.
 It must be middle.
     - Colour of titles in new released book section are white and that is way are badly visible.
+    - If the book's title is long it scratches cards of the posts in the new released books section.
     - When zooming images in new released books section they align them selfs toper.The alignment should be centered.
     - If the searched book wasn’t found a website doesn’t say anything.
     - If there is more than one result of searched book than a filed in mongoDB named as “searched” doesn’t increment by one.
 If there is only one than it increments by one.